 on the Travel Management Plan page.

-The eight routes on the map above have been chosen to indicate the variety and scope of the many four wheel drive routes in the Moab area.
-Whether you choose one of these, or some of the many other available routes, always remember to STAY ON THE ROUTE, preserving the scenery for those who will follow you.
-Chicken Corners, Gemini Bridges, Poison Spider, Metal Masher (Arth’s Rim), Hell’s Revenge, Sevenmile Rim and Fins and Things are suitable for four wheel drive vehicles, dirt bikes and ATV’s.
-Only licensed vehicles may drive the Shafer/Long Canyon Loop.
+The eight routes on the map above depict the variety and range of the many four wheel drive routes in the Moab area and are suitable for four wheel drive vehicles, dirt bikes and ATVs.
+Only street legal vehicles may drive the Shafer/Long Canyon Loop.

-- Children under the age of 8 are NOT allowed to operate off-highway vehicles
+- Children under 8 cannot operate off-highway vehicles

-- Children from the ages of 8 – 16 must possess an OHV education certificate
+- Those ages 8 – 16 must possess an OHV education certificate

-- All drivers and passengers under 18 years of age must wear a helmet
+- Drivers and passengers under 18 must wear a helmet

 Utah Off-Highway Vehicle Laws, Use, Safety and Ethics

-While the BLM strives to mark the popular jeep routes, it is always wise to carry a map or guidebook which describes the route you are trying to follow.
+While the BLM strives to mark routes, it is always wise to carry a map or guidebook.

 Visit the Canyonlands Natural History Association website

 to purchase maps and books of the area.